-Algoma is a premier area for bird watching.
-Whether you’re looking for news worthy rarities, birds in their breeding habitats, a vast variety of species, or jaw-dropping photographic opportunities, you will not be disappointed.
+Algoma Country is a premier place for bird watching.
+If you’re looking for newsworthy rarities, birds in their breeding habitats, a variety of species, or jaw-dropping photographic opportunities, you won’t be disappointed!

 The Great Lakes are a major migrant trap in North America and Algoma is right in between Lake Superior and Lake Huron, connected by the St. Marys River.
-Rarities such as Crested Caracara, Tufted Duck, Yellow-billed Loon, and Painted Bunting have delighted bird watchers over the years.
+Rarities like the Crested Caracara, Tufted Duck, Yellow-billed Loon, and Painted Bunting have delighted bird watchers over the years.
 You never know when the next major rarity is going to arrive!